 business?
 Go to mygov.scot/euexit

-- working to protect Scotland's interests in the EU negotiations
+- working to protect Scotland's interests through intergovernmental engagement on EU Exit

 - working to protect the interests of EU and EEA citizens in Scotland

 - using our Innovation and Investment Hubs to support trade, investment, innovation and intergovernmental relations